michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0107.md

 - adj: deeply or seriously thoughtful
 - adj: devoted to matters of the mind
 ### Family
-reflective: nonreflective, reflectively, reflectiveness, reflectivity, unreflective+;reflect: reflected, reflecting, reflection, reflective, reflector, reflects;reflected: unreflected;reflecting: nonreflecting, reflectingly;reflection: reflections;reflector: reflectorise, reflectorize, reflectors;unreflective: unreflectively
+- reflective: nonreflective, reflectively, reflectiveness, reflectivity, unreflective+
+- reflect: reflected, reflecting, reflection, reflective, reflector, reflects
+- reflected: unreflected
+- reflecting: nonreflecting, reflectingly
+- reflection: reflections
+- reflector: reflectorise, reflectorize, reflectors
+- unreflective: unreflectively
 ### Examples
 - We’ll be a team that is reflective of our value and our market.
 - This song is one of the best from his sturdy, reflective debut album, “Vinyl.”